May 6, 2025

 Designing web pages on Canva

 The free AI image generator, like Adobe's, comes with 50 free credits.
-But for me, the free video generator powered by Runway was a surprise.
+But users seem to love how the free video generator powered by Runway was a surprise.
 It comes with just 5 free credits and creates really short videos, though.

 Generating images using Magic Media on Canva